THIS COMBINATION TREATMENT was studied in a clinical trial

 Tell your healthcare team if you are pregnant or plan to become pregnant.
 BRAFTOVI can harm your unborn baby.

-• Females who are able to become pregnant should use effective non-hormonal birth control (contraception) during treatment with BRAFTOVI and for 2 weeks after the last dose of BRAFTOVI
+• Should use effective nonhormonal birth control (contraception) during treatment with BRAFTOVI and for 2 weeks after the last dose of BRAFTOVI

 • Birth control methods that contain hormones (such as birth control pills, injections, or transdermal systems) may not work as well during treatment with BRAFTOVI